 Two Tips on Antibiotics Use

 With proper dosing, Cefdinir included, dogs aren’t normally harmed.
 Safety is one thing, but you also want to make sure the antibiotic is effective.
-That’s why it’s important to complete a prescribed dose.
+It’s important to complete a prescribed dose.

 Even if a dog is fully recovered, they still need to finish the treatment.
 Correct dosage, on a daily basis and total duration, is key to recovery.